fornwall/advent-of-code/README.md

 ```

 # Running in the browser
-As another proof of concept the solution can run inside the browser at https://fornwall.net/advent-of-code-2019/.
+The solutions can run inside the browser at https://fornwall.net/advent-of-code-2019/.

 # Days
 | Puzzle                                         | Solution                     | Alternatives |